DayeonKang99/DayeonKang99.github.io/_pages/about.md

 I am a PhD student in Computer Sciences at University of Massachusetts Amherst, advised by [Prof. Amir Houmansadr](https://people.cs.umass.edu/~amir/) and co-advised by [Prof. Pubali Datta](https://people.cs.umass.edu/~pdatta/).

 I am interested in the intersection of security, privacy, network systems, cloud systems, and machine learning.
 This is related to the following areas: 1) Mitigating security or privacy challenges and defects of network systems in cloud settings.
-2) How machine learning could support network and cloud systems using network data.
+2) Identifying privacy issues of machine learning in cloud systems using network data.

 ### Research Interest
 * Security and Privacy on Computer Networks